-Number Description 201 A CANCEL statement has attempted to cancel a program that is still active.
+201 (canceling active program) A CANCEL statement has attempted to cancel a program that is still active.
 That is, a program that has called, directly or indirectly, the program attempting the cancel.
-202 The program-name on a CALL statement has a value that is equal to spaces.
-203 The program-name on the Runtime Command or CALL statement does not match any of the PROGRAM-ID names in any library but does match a valid RM/COBOL library object filename.
+202 (program-name equal spaces) The program-name on a CALL statement has a value that is equal to spaces.
+203 (calling library by file-name) The program-name on the Runtime Command or CALL statement does not match any of the PROGRAM-ID names in any library but does match a valid RM/COBOL library object filename.
 The call-by-filename technique is valid only for single-program object files.
-204 The program-name on the Runtime Command or CALL statement does not match any of the PROGRAM-ID names in any library and does not match a valid RM/COBOL object filename or non-COBOL executable file.
-Note that an object program with a higher object version number than that supported by the runtime system is not considered a valid program (see Appendix H, Object Versions , for more information).
-Under Windows, if the CALL statement specified SYSTEM, this error can occur when the external routine SYSTEM was successfully found and loaded, but the command processor required by SYSTEM could not be found.
-This can occur when the COMSPEC environment variable is not defined or its value contains an invalid drive, path, or filename.
-This error can also indicate that the length of the parameter passed to SYSTEM exceeds the limits specified in the documentation of SYSTEM on page F-58.
-Under Windows, if the CALL statement specified a DLL file that does not export either of the special entry points RM_EntryPoints or RM_EnumEntryPoints and does not contain a nonresident ordinal one entry point, this error occurs.
-See "Preparing C Subprograms" in Appendix G, Non-COBOL Subprogram Internals for Windows , of the CodeBridge manual for information about calling a non-COBOL support module by file name, as opposed to loading it as a library of program names.
+204 (program not found) The program-name on the Runtime Command or CALL statement does not match any of the PROGRAM-ID names in any library and does not match a valid RM/COBOL object filename or non-COBOL executable file.
+Note that an object program with a higher object version number than that supported by the runtime system is not considered a valid program (see Appendix H, Object Versions , for more information); in this case, error message 233 will also be displayed.
+When error 204 terminates execution, error messages for any load errors on files considered a candidate for loading because of the RM/COBOL extension search are displayed along with the full pathname of the candidate file.
+Note The RM/COBOL extension search continues after a load error and, if a successful load occurs for a given extension, no errors are displayed nor is the ON EXCEPTION path taken for a CALL statement.
+In contrast, the RM/COBOL search of the RUNPATH for any given extension stops at the first file found, if any.
+If the desired file could be found later in the RUNPATH, the problem must be fixed by deleting the file that will not load, replacing that file with a file that will load successfully, or changing the RUNPATH value so that the desired file is found earlier in the RUNPATH path search sequence.